 The U.S. Department of Defense's Cyber Scholarship Program offers eligible cybersecurity students an opportunity to earn a full scholarship.
-The fall 2021 application is now open!
-Learn more about this program and how to apply.
+The fall 2021 application is now closed.
+Learn more about this program.

 Read about the three winners of the 2020–2021 scholarship—Olubusayo Ladelokum, Jalynn Middleton, and Michael Tillini—whose work focuses on the intersection of digital technology and cybersecurity.